Heijō Palace: History

 The Nara period covers 75 years from 710 to 784 AD.
-Emperor Shōmu moved the capital to other places such as Kuni-kyo and Shigaraki-kyo in the period between 740 and 745 AD.
+Emperor Shōmu moved the capital to other places, such as Kuni-kyō and Shigaraki Palace, in the period between 740 and 745 AD.
 The imperial buildings and government offices were drastically transformed around this period.
 In the later Nara period, the audience hall was erected in the eastern part, at the south side of the imperial domicile.
 This is called the latter audience hall.
 A number of buildings in the imperial domicile and the government offices were replaced and renovated several times.
 This was probably not due to the repair of the old buildings but due to another reason.

 When the capital was moved to Heian-kyō (now called Kyoto), Nara's Imperial Palace was simply abandoned.
 Over the ensuing centuries, the ravages of time and the elements slowly destroyed the buildings, until by the beginning of the Kamakura period in the late 12th century there was practically nothing left above ground.
-However, those sections that lay underground were preserved, and re-discovered by modern archaeologists.
+However, those sections that lay underground were preserved and later rediscovered by modern archaeologists.

-While the site was designated a Special Historical Site by the Agency for Cultural Affairs in 1952, archaeological efforts headed by the National Research Institute for Cultural Properties, such as excavations are continuing since 1959.
+While the site was designated a Special Historical Site by the Agency for Cultural Affairs in 1952, archaeological efforts headed by the National Research Institute for Cultural Properties, such as excavations, are continuing since 1959.
 The Suzaku Gate and East Palace Garden have been restored and opened to the public in 1998.
 The Takenaka Corporation was mainly responsible for the reconstruction.

 Heijō Palace was the main event site of Heijo Relocation 1300 Year Festival (平城遷都1300年祭, Narasento 1300-nen-sai) in 2010, and the First Great Hall (第一次大極殿, First Daigokuden) was restored for the occasion.
 In commemorative events of the 1300th anniversary, a variety of seasonal events were held throughout Nara Prefecture.